NilFoundation/zkLLVM/docs/manual/index.md

 4. Usage via other language bindings.

 ### Generic Usage
-Generic usage-intended cryptography suite is split to modules available at [GitHub](https://github.com/nilfoundation).
+Generic usage-intended cryptography suite is split to modules available at [GitHub =nil; Crypto3 Team Repositoties](https://github.com/orgs/NilFoundation/teams/nil-crypto3/repositories).
 Some of them are not for standalone usage, some of them are.
 So there is a suite superproject repository available at [Crypto3 GitHub](https://github.com/nilfoundation/crypto3.git).
 Superproject includes all the modules available as submodules emplaced in `libs` directory.